digitaltwinconsortium/ManufacturingOntologies/README.md

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh=

+>[!NOTE]
-Note: If you restart Docker Desktop at any time, you will need to stop and then restart the simulation, too!
+>If you restart Docker Desktop at any time, you'll need to stop and then restart the simulation, too.

-### Next Steps
+### View results

-#### Using Azure Digital Twins Explorer
+You can use [Azure Digital Twins Explorer](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-azure-digital-twins-explorer) to monitor twin property updates and add more relationships to the digital twins that are created.
+For example, you might want to add *Next* and *Previous* relationships between machines on each production line to add more context to your solution.

-If you want to view the digital twins graph automatically created in the Azure Digital Twins service, assign yourself the Azure Digital Twins Data Owner role in the Azure Portal and open the Azure Digital Twins Explorer directly from the Azure Digital Twins overview page.
+To access Azure Digital Twins Explorer, first make sure you have the [Azure Digital Twins Data Owner role](how-to-set-up-instance-portal.md#assign-the-role-using-azure-identity-management-iam) on your Azure Digital Twins instance.
+Then [open the explorer](quickstart-azure-digital-twins-explorer.md#open-instance-in-azure-digital-twins-explorer).

+You can also set up [data history](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) in your Azure Digital Twins instance to historize your contextualized OPC UA data to the Azure Data Explorer that was deployed in this solution.
+You can navigate to the [Azure Digital Twins service configuration](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-data-history?tabs=portal#set-up-data-history-connection) in the Azure portal and follow the wizard to set this up.

+## Next Steps

-#### Using 3D Scenes Studio
+### Using 3D Scenes Studio

 If you want to add a 3D viewer to the simulation, you can follow the steps to configure the 3D Scenes Studio outlined [here](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-3d-scenes-studio) and map the 3D robot model from [here](https://cardboardresources.blob.core.windows.net/public/RobotArms.glb) to the digital twins automatically generated by the UA Cloud Twin:

 <img src="Docs/3dviewer.png" alt="3dviewer" width="900" />

-#### Calculating OEE

-If you want to calculate OEE, add no-code dashboards or make predictions about the production, set up the [Data History](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) feature in the Azure Digital Twins service to historize your contextualized OPC UA data to Azure Data Explorer deployed in this solution.
-You can find the wizard to set this up in the Azure Digital Twins service configuration in the Azure portal.
+### Condition Monitoring, Calculating OEE, Detecting Anomalies and Making Predictions

+You can also visit the [Azure Data Explorer documentation]https://learn.microsoft.com/en-us/azure/synapse-analytics/data-explorer/data-explorer-overview) to learn how to create no-code dashboards for condition monitoring, yield or maintenance predictions, or anomaly detection.
 There are a number of sample queries in the ADXQueries folder in this repo to get you started.

-#### Enabling the Digital Feedback Loop with UA Cloud Commander and the Pressure Relief Azure Function
+### Enabling the Digital Feedback Loop with UA Cloud Commander and the Pressure Relief Azure Function

 If you want to test a "digital feedback loop", i.e. triggering a command on one of the OPC UA servers in the simulation from the cloud, based on a time-series reaching a certain threshold (the simulated pressure), then configure and run the StartUACloudCommander.bat file by providing the two environment variables (ENTER_EVENT_HUBS_HOSTNAME_HERE in the form "yourname-eventhubs.servicebus.windows.net" and ENTER_EVENT_HUBS_CONNECTION_STRING_HERE in the form "Endpoint=sb://yourname-eventhubs.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh=") in the batch file and deploy the PressureRelief Azure Function in your Azure subscription and create an application registration for your ADX instance as described [here](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).
 You also need to define the following environment variables in the Azure portal for the Function: